qmk/qmk_firmware/docs/feature_leader_key.md

 1. Pick a key on your keyboard you want to use as the Leader key.
 Assign it the keycode `KC_LEAD`.
 This key would be dedicated just for this -- it's a single action key, can't be used for anything else.
 2. Include the line `#define LEADER_TIMEOUT 300` in your `config.h`.
 The 300 there is 300ms -- that's how long you have for the sequence of keys following the leader.
 You can tweak this value for comfort, of course.
-   * By default, thi timeout is how lonk after hitting `KC_LEAD` you to complete your entire sequence.
+   * By default, this timeout is how long after pressing `KC_LEAD` to complete your entire sequence.
 This may be very low for some people.
 So you may want to increase this timeout.
-Optionally, you may want to switch to the `LEADER_PER_KEY_TIMING` option, which resets the timeout after each key is tapped.
+Optionally, you may want to enable the `LEADER_PER_KEY_TIMING` option, which resets the timeout after each key is tapped.
+To do so, add `#define LEADER_PER_KEY_TIMING` to your `config.h`.
 3. Within your `matrix_scan_user` function, do something like this:

 ```